How To Throw A Curling Stone

 When is the best time to release a curling stone?
 Right after you push out of the hack?
 What about right as you approach the hog line?
 Well, the correct answer is once you begin to feel yourself slow down.
 If you release the stone too early, it will go through the house and beyond the backline.
 If you release the stone to late, you may have hogged the stone (released after the hog line) or it will not make it past the farther hog line.

 Now let's get back to our delivery.
 Previously, you just finished pushing out of the hack and are in a lunging position.
 As you begin to move along the ice, you will be in a position that looks like this:

 You now begin to feel yourself starting to slow down.
 This is the best time to gently release the curling stone, and begin to apply the "handle" to the stone (we will learn about handle later in this chapter).
 For now, just pretend that you are releasing the curling stone and rotating it in some direction that your skip specified.

 Important: Release the curling stone gently.
 If you give it a push, it may go through the house, pass the backline, and go out-of-play.

 Applying a Handle

-For a clockwise rotation, you will start your stone handle at the ten o'clock position.
+For a clockwise rotation, you will start your stone handle at the 10 o'clock position.
 To double check that your handle is in the correct position, you can always think that the handle needs to point towards the skip's hand.

-For an anti-clockwise rotation, you will start your stone handle at the two o'clock position.
+For an anti-clockwise rotation, you will start your stone handle at the 2 o'clock position.
 To double check that your handle is in the correct position, you can always think that the handle needs to point towards the skip's hand.

 In-Turn and Out-Turn